jigish/slate/README.md

 * move topLeftX,topLeftY sizeX,sizeY screen

+    where:

         topLeftX = top left x coordinate of the window's desired position topLeftY = top left y coordinate of the window's desired position sizeX = width of the window's desired position sizeY = height of the window's desired position screen = (optional) the id of the screen of the window's desired position (0 indexed).
 If this is not specified, it will default to the screen the window is currently on

+    Example:

-    Example: "bind pad1:ctrl move 0,0 100,100 1" will bind the keystroke ctrl-numpad1 to moving the window to the screen at index 1 with top-left coordinate 0,0 and size 100,100
+        bind pad1:ctrl move 0,0 100,100 1

+    will bind the keystroke ctrl-numpad1 to moving the window to the screen at index 1 with top-left coordinate 0,0 and size 100,100

     You can also use the following values in topLeftX, topLeftY, sizeX or sizeY and they will be replaced with the appropriate values: